gergness/srvyr/README.md

 ## Example usage

-First, describe the variables that define the survey’s stucture with the function `as_survey()`with the bare column names of the names that you would use in functions from the survey package like `survey::svydesign()`, `survey::svrepdesign()` or `survey::twophase()`.
+First, describe the variables that define the survey’s structure with the function `as_survey()`with the bare column names of the names that you would use in functions from the survey package like `survey::svydesign()`, `survey::svrepdesign()` or `survey::twophase()`.

 ``` r